 Although the Pulitzer judges did not choose to give an award for Fiction this year, they did give “a special citation to Kenneth Roberts for his historical novels, which have long contributed to the creation of greater interest in our early American history.”
 Roberts was born in 1885, a descendant of Maine colonials, and published his first historical novel in 1930.
 His last few books, published in 1956 and 1957, are not considered to be among his best work, which may be why the Pulitzer judges gave him a special prize for his life’s work rather than the Fiction prize for his 1956 novel Boon Island.
 He died three months after receiving the award.
 Roberts set all of his historical novels in Maine or thereabout, believing that “a writer can write more effectively about his own people than he can about people that aren’t in his blood.”

-His books, published from 1930 to 1957, are the historical novel Arundel, The Lively Lady, Rabble in Arms, Captain Caution, Northwest Passage, March to Quebec, Oliver Wiswell, Lydia Bailey, Boon Island, The Battle of Cowpens (posthumous); as well as an autobiography, a history of Maine, a witty book about the removal of one’s tonsils, and three books on “dowsing,” or the art of finding water underground with a rod.
+His books, published from 1930 to 1957, are the historical novels Arundel, The Lively Lady, Rabble in Arms, Captain Caution, Northwest Passage, March to Quebec, Oliver Wiswell, Lydia Bailey, Boon Island, The Battle of Cowpens (posthumous); as well as an autobiography, a history of Maine, a witty book about the removal of one’s tonsils, and three books on “dowsing,” or the art of finding water underground with a rod.
 His two best historical novels are considered to be Arundel (1929), the story of Col. Benedict Arnold’s expedition into Canada during the American Revolutionary War; and Northwest Passage (1937), a story of the French and Indian War, and the first of his books to win critical and commercial success.

 Roberts’ narrator in the vivid and entertaining Arundel – which is the name of the Maine town pioneered by the central family – is Steven Nason, who at age 12 joins his father on a dangerous mission to rescue a girl from hostile Northern Indians, and who later joins Arnold on his campaign to conquer Quebec in the years after the French and Indian War.
 He sets himself up early as a most reliable narrator, which is probably as much a novelist’s hubris as a narrative device.
 Still, Nason is deeply respectful of minority cultures and just as deeply suspicious of his own.